I get a lot of questions on hiring a videographer for your wedding. There are two approaches I recommend, and one you should avoid.

 THE OPTION YOU SHOULD AVOID

 If I'm pulling out an all-caps headline, you know this is serious.
 I care about this because I hate seeing couples waste their money, and this option does exactly that.
-That is, the option of hiring a videographer who is not true professional.
+That is, the option of hiring a videographer who is not a true professional.
 But how do you spot an amateur from a pro?

 • Their price is generally in the $1000-3000 bracket.
 Yes, there are exceptions.
 Yes, your friend's cousin's 17 year old son might be the next Spielberg - but they're probably not.